gladisProgramando/YipitDataChallenge/readme.md

 *   **Budget Cleaning:** The 'clean_budget' function addresses the requirements for handling NaNs, ranges, and currency conversion (using placeholder rates).
 *   **Unit Tests:** Basic unit tests for 'get_decade' and 'clean_budget' helper functions are provided in 'tests/test_cleaning.py'.
 These can be run locally using 'pytest' (install 'pytest' via pip if not already installed).
 Navigate to the project root and run 'pytest'.

-## Stopping Airflow

-To stop the Airflow containers:
-Run the instructions:
-docker-compose down
-Use docker-compose down -v to also remove the persistent database volume (airflow-db-volume).